Chocolate Macarons Recipe

 drizzling macarons with chocolate to decorate the shells

-Tips for Chocolate Macaron Success!
+Tips for Macaron Success!

 • Pulse your almond flour and icing sugar in a food processor to combine.
 Do not process the almond flour on its own as it can release oil!